ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-essentials/example.md

 INFO starting service: "actix-web-service-172.17.0.2:8088", workers: 16, listening on: 172.17.0.2:8088
 ```

-With the key broker server running in one terminal, open up a new terminal in which you will the key broker client.
+With the key broker server running in one terminal, open up a new terminal in which you will run the key broker client.

 ## Run the Key Broker Client